bielsnor/fp/_pages/about.md

 ---

 I am not an Epidimologist.
 I am a Citizen Scientist.
 I am a Data Nerd.
+I am a Volunteer E.M.T..

 I have extensive hands-on experience in a variety of technologies with a focus on enterprise data applications, high availability data systems, data security and signals intelligence, e-commerce systems, systems integration, advertising technology, digital media, data analysis, data mining, advanced machine learning, ensemble modeling, and more.